Busselton

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Busselton has a median taxpayer income of $42,807 and an average income of $56,535, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national averages, with Rest of WA having a median income of $59,973 and an average income of $74,392.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $46,925 (median) and $61,974 (average).
+The suburb of Busselton has a median taxpayer income of $42,807 and an average income of $56,535 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national averages of $59,973 (median) and $74,392 (average).
+Using the Wage Price Index growth rate of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $46,925 (median) and $61,974 (average).
 Census data shows that household, family, and personal incomes in Busselton fall between the 2nd and 14th percentiles nationally.
-Income brackets indicate that 33.9% of locals (674 people) are in the $400 - $799 category, contrasting with the region where the $1,500 - $2,999 bracket is highest at 31.1%.
-Economic circumstances reveal widespread financial pressure, with 44.0% of households operating on weekly budgets below $800.
-Housing affordability pressures are severe, with only 79.9% of income remaining, ranking at the 3rd percentile nationally.
+The predominant income bracket in Busselton is $400 - $799, with 33.9% of locals earning within this range, compared to the regional lead of $1,500 - $2,999 at 31.1%.
+Economic circumstances indicate financial pressure, with 44.0% of households having weekly budgets below $800.
+Housing affordability is a significant issue, with only 79.9% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income